valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

-The fastest way to explore API Logic Server - *with __no install__* - is to follow this Quick Start to create, explore and customize a project.
+The fastest way to explore API Logic Server - *with __no install__* - is to follow this guide to create, explore and customize a project using Codespaces.

 !!!
 Caution "Requires Codespaces Beta, or in organization with Codespaces enabled"
     There are currently restrictions on Codespaces usage.
 It appears these will be [removed in the near future](https://github.com/community/community/discussions/32791){:target="_blank" rel="noopener"}.

-&nbsp;

-# Quick Start

 <details markdown>